 INTERSECTION OF DISEASE AND BEHAVIOR MANAGEMENT

 With the emergence of ECC-CDM as the contemporary caries management framework and emphasis on advanced behavior management in pediatric dentistry,34,35 clinicians must make a more global assessment of the child’s and family’s overall status and oral health needs when developing treatment recommendations.
 It may be easy to justify restorative treatment choices for a specific tooth based on caries extent or a preferred method of behavior management.
-However, a broader medical and dental risk assessment for the pediatric patient should remind clinicians to individualize treatment plans based on the child’s and family’s social context, heath behaviors and disease severity.
+However, a broader medical and dental risk assessment for the pediatric patient should remind clinicians to individualize treatment plans based on the child’s and family’s social context, health behaviors and disease severity.

 Recently, different authors published clinical decision-making aids to use when planning pediatric dental treatment.21,35 While one focuses on disease management and the other on behavior management, both attempt to bridge this intersection by reviewing the evidence and selection criteria for various treatment strategies.
 These timely algorithms serve as important discussion points with families, especially when considering the growth in treatment alternatives.
 In effect, the authors present decision-making guideposts for clinicians who navigate these issues on a daily basis.